Lana Turner

 Was called the Sweater Girl.

-Has a star on the Hollywood Walk of Fame at 6241 Hollywood Boulevard.
+She was awarded a Star on the Hollywood Walk of Fame located on 6241 Hollywood Boulevard in 1960.

 Was close friend with actress Linda Darnell.